 - Calculate how long it takes you to walk one kilometre – you may find you can reach your destination faster by walking than if you wait for public transport.

-Be active and safe
+Be active (and safe)

 If you’re new to physical activity, or if you have a health condition, speak to your doctor before you start any new activities.
 They can help you decide the best activities for you.
+Read more about .

-Protect yourself from the sun by applying sunscreen and wearing sun-protective clothing, including a hat.
+If you’re getting active outdoors, remember to protect yourself from the sun by applying sunscreen and wearing sun-protective clothing, including a hat.